gowriv/Hello/README.md

 Getting started on git
-This Project will be used to create and maintain my test projects on nerd ranch iOS apps book
+This Project will be used to create and maintain my test projects on nerd ranch iOS apps book This line was added in my mac client